What to Wear

 For more hiking ideas, check out "Kauai Trailblazer" by Jerry and Janine Sprout.

 Poipu Bay is the best option.
 Call the pro shop for pricing.
 They frequently have special deals that are not advertised; ask about them.
-After 4pm play for $10 with a child (age 6 to 17) who plays free; you each must have your own clubs and walk.
+Recently your children, up to age 21, could play for free if you paid one green fee.

 In or Near Poipu (where Kiahuna #74 is located):

 A number of excellent restaurants are within walking distance including Keoki's (American/Hawaiian, map, Yelp), the Plantation Gardens (high-end Hawaiian, Yelp), and the Red Salt Restaurant (contemporary Asian/Hawaiian, next door in the Ko'a Kea hotel, map, Yelp) which is excellent and you can share appetizers, salads and entrées.
 There are more restaurants in the Poipu Shopping Village where Keoki's is located.
 It is not as good of a value as it used to be, but you can order take out from Keoki’s bar menu and have dinner on our lanai.
-(Save each receipt for a free Hula Pie on any future order.)
 The Beach House is the most popular restaurant on the south shore.
 Outstanding ocean front property with beautiful sunset views in the winter.
 Very expensive; food average.
 More restaurant options are just a few minutes away by car in Old Town Koloa and in the the new Kukui'ula shopping center.
 Good Mexican food can be found at Tortilla Republic (map, Yelp) where we prefer the upstairs menu.
 For inexpensive take out Mexican, try Da Crack in the old Kukuiula Store center next to Seasport Divers (the yellow submarine).
 You can also get excellent fruit bowls and smoothies for late breakfast or lunch at Anake's Juice Bar inside the old Kukuiula Store at the back of the store.

 Outside Poipu (where Kiahuna #74 is located):

 The most beautiful "dining" views on the island are from the Makana Terrace at the St. Regis in Princeville (eclectic Hawaiian fusion, map, Yelp).
 We always went here for lunch when this was the Princeville Hotel, but currently only open for breakfast and dinner.
 The Hamura Saiman Stand (map) is a famous locals spot in Lihue.
 All they sell are noodle bowls and teriyaki chicken and steak strips.
 This is a real taste of authentic local culture!
 On the East Shore in Kapa'a is JO2, one of the best restaurants you will find anywhere.
 It serves modern Hawaiian food with hints of Japan and France, map).
 It is owned by Jean-Marie Josselin, the former chef and owner of A Pacific Cafe in Kapa'a, which was the best on Kauai.
-Also in Kapaa are two of our family's favorites are Hukilau Lanai (seafood/contemporary American, map, Yelp) and Kintaro (Japanese, map, Yelp).
+Also in Kapaa are two of our family's favorites, Hukilau Lanai (seafood/contemporary American, map, Yelp) and Kintaro (Japanese, map, Yelp).
 Great espresso!
 If you into pure espresso, Small Town Coffee Co, makes the real deal (think Italy, map).
 We are unaware of any other place on the island where you can find an espresso remotely close to this.
 Great pour overs and local small batch roaster!
 Aloha Roastery in Old Town Koloa has excellent coffee.

 The Kiahuna (Castle Resorts only) has a nice gym with cardio equipment and weight machines.
 Free use of the gym is included with your stay.